nosilver4u/ewww-image-optimizer/readme.txt

 * added: ability to use SVG placeholders for more efficient lazy load
 * added: Easy IO and Lazy Load add missing width and height to image elements
 * added: Lazy Load - right-sized placeholders can be generated for full-sized images
+* changed: Lazy Load for external (non-inline) CSS images must be configured for specific elements
 * changed: Easy IO's Include All Resources unlocked for all plans
 * changed: native lazy loading is now disabled when using EWWW IO lazy load, override with EIO_ENABLE_NATIVE_LAZY constant
 * changed: Lazy Load picture elements use right-sized img placeholder instead of 1x1 inline GIF